-Smartphones are incredible but their primary function is still as a communication device.
-You can pick up a decent video camera for relatively cheap these days and you may want to invest in some editing software as well.
-Other equipment to consider are a few lighting rigs as well as a microphone.
+Smartphones are incredible but their primary function is still as a communication devices.
+You can pick up a decent video camera for relatively cheap these days and may want to invest in some editing software.
+Other equipment to consider are a few lighting rigs and a microphone.

 Youtube is all about creating content.
-Even as a personal trainer, by using Youtube you are now also a content creator.
+Even as a personal trainer, you are now a content creator by using Youtube.

 The most important thing to remember here is that people subscribe to Youtube channels to see the content.
 And the channel of a personal trainer is no different, that’s for sure.

-I did mention it briefly before but it’s so important that I am going to mention it again, You must post your Youtube video on all your other social media accounts.
-This improves the chance of them being shared by followers on those accounts which increases your exposure.
+I mentioned it briefly before but it’s so important that I will mention it again; you must post your Youtube video on all your other social media accounts.
+This improves the chance of them being shared by followers on those accounts, which increases your exposure.

 If you run a blog, don’t forget to embed your Youtube videos into your blog articles.